zummon/zummon/README.md

 Experiment to empower workspace foundation.
 - [Accounting](https://github.com/zummon/accounting-app)
 - [Human Resources](https://github.com/zummon/human-resources-app)

-# About me
-zummon is a made up name.
-Since 1st August 2019.
-Doing these to find what I like to do and share to everyone.
-My name is Teerapat Anantarattanachai, or just call Tee.

-# Donate to support
-I open for everyone to use and get benefits from what I make for free, But I still need money.
-Also if you want something, let's request me to make.
-Pay me any amount you like.

 <!--
 **zummon/zummon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.